-Association members may have a work week of 56 hours when assigned to fire suppression corresponding to the following 48/96 schedule.
+Association members in a suppression assignment will have a work week of 56 hours corresponding to the following 48/96 schedule.

-X = 24 hour on-duty period O = 24 Hour off duty period XXOOOO
+X = 24 hour on-duty period O = 24 Hour off duty period XXOOOO Association members in a suppression assignment shall report to work at 0730 Hours.